Buying a property that needs an extensive revamp is both an exciting and daunting prospect.

 Start with bathrooms and kitchens first, they tend to need the most work and you’ll be bringing sinks and cupboards and things through the house so you don’t want to scuff any freshly painted walls.

-We recommend you start with the rooms furthest from the front door and then work your way back.
-That way, you don’t have to keep walking through freshly decorated rooms.
+We always start with the rooms furthest from the front door and then work your way back.
+That way, we don’t have to keep walking through freshly decorated rooms.

 When decorating, work on the walls and ceilings first, and don’t forget to put in any new doors or skirting that’s required.
-Save the flooring until last and you will ensure everything looks perfect once you are finished.
+Save the flooring until last and you’ll ensure everything looks perfect once you are finished.

 The Final Word